Drew-v/atomic_notes_master/AOMPP - chapter 3 Concurrent correctness and progress properties.md

 - *linearizable*: a history is linearizable if it has an extension H' and there is a legal sequential history S such that
 	- L1 complete (H') is equivalent to S, and
 	- L2 if method call $m_0$ precedes method call $m_1$, in H, then the same is true in S
+	- further stated: A history is linearizable if it can be reordered into a sequential history, which is correct according to the sequential definition of the object.
+If a response preceded an invocation in the original history, it must also precede it in the sequential reordering.
 - *linearization*: a specific *legal* and *complete* history of H, which there can be many linearizations of a specific history H. The above history S is a linearization of H.
 - *wait-free* a method is wait free if it guarantees that every call finsihes its execution in a finite number of steps.
 - *bounded wait free* a method is bounded wait-free if there is a bound on the number of steps a method can take.